twandylue/Hahow-Recruit/README.md

 ### fargate mode

-Use fargate to replace EC2 because this project is based on docker architecture, fargate can use vCPU & memory more accurately (take as much as you need), and there is no need to manage host (nginx is not required)
+Use fargate to replace EC2 because this project is based on docker.
+Fargate can utilize vCPU & memory more accurately (take as much as you need), and there is no need to manage host (nginx is not required)
-In addition, I manage the ssl certificate through certificate manager,it can directly set the load balancer to mount fargate to https
+In addition, I manage the SSL certificate through certificate manager.
+It can directly set the load balancer to mount fargate to https
 <img width="800" src="https://d3cek75nx38k91.cloudfront.net/hahow/hahow_fargate_arch.png">

 ## Third party library

-* [express](https://www.npmjs.com/package/express): a light web framework of Node.js helps us to establish web server
+* [express](https://www.npmjs.com/package/express): A light web framework of Node.js helps us to establish web server
-* [axios](https://www.npmjs.com/package/axios): promise based HTTP client for the browser and node.js, use this library to call hahow API service
+* [axios](https://www.npmjs.com/package/axios): Promise based HTTP client for the browser and node.js, use this library to call hahow API service
-* [dotenv](https://www.npmjs.com/package/dotenv): a zero-dependency module that loads environment variables from a .env file into process.env.
+* [dotenv](https://www.npmjs.com/package/dotenv): A zero-dependency module that loads environment variables from a .env file into process.env.
 Used to manage environmental variables
-* [redis](https://redis.io/):  a in-memory key-value database, used to implement ratelimiter and cache mode
+* [redis](https://redis.io/): A in-memory key-value database, used to implement ratelimiter and cache mode
-* [eslint](https://www.npmjs.com/package/eslint): a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+* [eslint](https://www.npmjs.com/package/eslint): A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 Used to manage coding style
-* [nock](https://www.npmjs.com/package/nock): can be used to test modules that perform HTTP requests in isolation.
+* [nock](https://www.npmjs.com/package/nock): Can be used to test modules that perform HTTP requests in isolation.
 Used to simulate hahow API service
 * [chai & chai http](https://www.npmjs.com/package/chai): Chai makes testing much easier by giving me lots of assertions I can run against my code.
 Chai-http works with assertions to perform HTTP integration test

 ## Comment rule